llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

-AMDGPU optimized code may spill vector registers to non-global address space memory, and this spilling may be done only for lanes that are active on entry to the function.
+AMDGPU optimized code may spill vector registers to non-global address space memory, and this spilling may be done only for lanes that are active on entry to the subprogram.
 To support this, a location description that can be created as a masked select is required.

+Since the active lane mask may be held in a register, a way to get the value of a register on entry to a subprogram is required.
+To support this an operation that returns the caller value of a register as specified by the Call Frame Information (see :ref:`amdgpu-call-frame-information`) is required.

 Current DWARF uses an empty expression to indicate an undefined location description.
 Since the masked select composite location description operation